Relativistic perfect fluids near Kasner singularities: Introduction

 where $P$ is the fluid {pressure}, $\rho$ is the fluid {density} and $c_s$ the \textit{speed of sound}, are common matter models in cosmology.
 In the standard model of cosmology \cite{mukhanov2005}, large portions of the history of the universe are taken to be dominated by perfect fluids with $c_s=0$ (\emph{dust}) while the early hot universe, which we are mostly concerned with in this paper here, is dominated by \emph{radiation fluids} given by $c_s^2=1/3$.

 One of the main goals in mathematical cosmology is to characterise the big bang asymptotics of general solutions to the coupled Einstein-matter equations, a formidable task.
 However, the \emph{matter does not matter} hypothesis, part of the famous \emph{BKL conjecture} \cite{barrow1978,belinski1973,belinskii1970,eardley1972,lifshitz1963,wainwright1997}, suggests that the study of the matter equations defined on some relevant class of \emph{fixed} singular cosmological model spacetimes is a useful and significant first step for this long-term endeavour.
 This hypothesis states that the big bang asymptotics of the {geometry} for solutions of the Einstein-matter equations is governed by the Einstein-vacuum equations, and therefore, the evolution of the geometry effectively decouples from the dynamics of the matter.
 We take this as a justification to restrict our attention to the perfect fluid equations on \emph{fixed} background spacetimes in this paper as a first step towards the long-term objective of understanding the dynamics of the coupled Einstein-Euler equations near a big-bang singularity.
-It is believed that the \emph{matter does not matter} is valid only if the matter is not ``too extreme''.
+It is believed that the \emph{matter does not matter} hypothesis is valid only if the matter is not ``too extreme''.
 In the case of \eqref{eq:EulerEOS2} it is expected that the condition $c_s^2<1$ is sufficient while the dynamics of the ``extreme'' case $c_s^2=1$, the stiff fluid (or scalar field) case, is expected to be significantly different \cite{ames2019,andersson2001,rodnianski2014,rodnianski2018,barrow1978}.
-Interestingly, our results do continue to apply to stiff fluids on Kasner-scalar field background spacetimes as we explain below.
+Interestingly, our results do continue to apply to fluids on Kasner-scalar field background spacetimes as we explain below.

-The family of \emph{Kasner spacetimes} holds a prominent place in the mathematical cosmology literature as one of the most important singular cosmological model solutions of the vacuum Einstein equations.
-A {Kasner spacetime} is a spatially homogeneous solution $(M,g)$ of Einstein's vacuum equations for $M=(0,\infty)\times\Sigma$ with $\Sigma=\mathbb T^3$ and
+The family of \emph{Kasner spacetimes} holds a prominent place in the mathematical cosmology literature as one of the most important singular cosmological models.
+This is particularly true for the so-called \emph{Kasner-scalar field spacetimes} -- solutions of the Einstein-scalar field equations -- which are expected to be limit points of the coupled Einstein-matter equations and, most importantly, to which the results of this article can be easily applied, see Remark~\ref{rem:KSF}.
+In the presentation here, we, however, focus on the \emph{Kasner-vacuum spacetimes}, often referred to as simply \emph{Kasner spacetimes}.
+A {Kasner-(vacuum) spacetime} is a spatially homogeneous solution $(M,g)$ of Einstein's vacuum equations for $M=(0,\infty)\times\Sigma$ with $\Sigma=\mathbb T^3$ and

 for \emph{Kasner exponents} $p_1$, $p_2$ and $p_3$ in $\mathbb R$ satisfying the Kasner relations

 Except for the \emph{flat Kasner cases} $(p_1,p_2,p_3)=(1,0,0)$, $(p_1,p_2,p_3)=(0,1,0)$ or $(p_1,p_2,p_3)=(0,0,1)$, all Kasner metrics $g$ have curvature singularities in the limit $\tilde t\searrow 0$.